Process Safety and

 Disaster Prevention / BCP

 At the Nippon Soda Group, recognizing that the continuation of safe, stable production activities and the stable supply of products and services is fundamental to our business activities, we promote process safety and disaster prevention activities.
-Furthermore, we are constantly working to improve our business continuity plan so that we can quickly recover and restart production activities in the event of a natural disaster or other emergency, and at the same time reinforcing our stable supply structure.
+Furthermore, we are continuously improving our business continuity plan (BCP) so that we can quickly recover and restart production activities in the event of a disaster or other emergency, while reinforcing our stable supply structure.

 (Achievement levels ◎:≥ 90% ○:80–90% △:60–80% ×: ≤ 60%) Red text: KPIs